micromata/Baumeister/README.md

 npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our build workflow as well as the required frontend dependencies to a `node_modules` directory.

-### Adjust settings via the Baumeister config file
+### Adjust settings via the Baumeister configuration file

-In the root directory is a file named `baumeister.json` which can be used to change the most important settings without touching any webpack config:
+You can to change the most important settings without touching any webpack config by editing the JSON based configuration.
+You can store this your settings either in a file called `baumeister.json` (respectively `.baumeister.json`) or in a `baumeister` key in your `package.json` file.

 ```json
 {